The Power of Reading Management Books

 1. They help you commit fewer mistakes due to ignorant experimentation.
 Managers who have the habit of reading management books, best practices, white papers, etc., have a distinct advantage over managers who claim to do management without this knowledge.
 For example, a young manager or employee who periodically reads good books can easily outshine a manager having several years of more experience without reading books.

 2. You canít be effective in your area of work continuously if you donít sharpen your saw by improving your academic skills or knowledge in your area of work.
-And that can only be gained by reading books, no matter how may people you know.
-Today if anyone proudly claims they donít read management books they are only fooling themselves.
+And that can only be gained by reading books, no matter how many people you know.
+Today, if anyone proudly claims they donít read management books they are only fooling themselves.
 And they will also end up doing something worse.
-With their half baked knowledge about management and ignoring the advice from good books they will only do more harm than good.
+With their half-baked knowledge about management and ignoring the advice from good books, they will only do more harm than good.

 And we can conclude this chapter with a few great quotes about books.

 ĎBooks are the carriers of civilization.
 Without books, history is silent, literature dumb, science crippled, thought and speculation at a standstill.í Barbara Tuchman

 ĎSome books are to be tasted, others to be swallowed, and some few to be chewed and digested.í Francis Bacon.

 Note: You may freely publish any of my articles intact on your website or newsletter as long as you include the signature box above.